City Manager's Office

 Click any thumbnail image to view a slideshow

-Finance Earns GFOA Award
+Finance Earns GFOA Awards

 The Government Finance Officers Association (GFOA) has announced that the City of Homer has again received GFOA’s Distinguished Budget Presentation Award for the FY24/25 Budget.
 The award represents a significant achievement, reflecting the Governing Body and Staff commitment to meeting the highest principles of governmental budgeting.